PipelineController

 # allow up to 5 retries (total of 6 runs)

-return retries < 5pre_execute_callback (Optional [ Callable [ [ PipelineController , PipelineController.Node , dict ] , bool ] ] # noqa ) – Callback function, called when the step (Task) is created and before it is sent for execution.
-Allows a user to modify the Task before launch.
-Use node.job to access the ClearmlJob object, or node.job.task to directly access the Task object. parameters are the configuration arguments passed to the ClearmlJob.
+• pre_execute_callback (Optional [ Callable [ [ PipelineController , PipelineController.Node , dict ] , bool ] ] # noqa ) – Callback function, called when the step (Task) is created,

 If the callback returned value is False, the Node is skipped and so is any node in the DAG that relies on this node.